ikhlasulsantosa87/Ikhlasul-Amal-Santosa/README.md

 Hello, World 🌏 <br>
 My name is Ikhlasul Amal Santosa <hr>

 You can call me Amal.
 I'm from Indonesia.
-I'm still new to programming world but someday in the future I want to be a Web Developer especially Back-End Web Developer.
+I'm still new to programming world but someday in the future I want to be an Ethical Hacker.
-I'm still on my way to become a Back-End Web Developer.
-Currently, I'm still learning Python Language and some of the Data Structure and Algorithm needed to become a good Web Developer.
+I'm still on my way to become an Ethical Hacker.
+Currently, I'm still learning Python Language and some of the Data Structure and Algorithm needed to become a good Ethical Hacker.

 What I'm trying to do :
 <ul>